megacamelus/camel-upstream-info/camel-documentation/camel-jooq.md

 The JOOQ component enables you to store and retrieve Java objects from persistent storage using JOOQ library.

+# Usage

 JOOQ provides DSL to create queries.
 There are two types of queries:

-1.  org.jooq.Query - can be executed
+1.  `org.jooq.Query`: can be executed

-2.  org.jooq.ResultQuery - can return results
+2.  `org.jooq.ResultQuery`: can return results

 For example: